-It’s where Django’s (Jamie Foxx) wife is forced to work, and is eventually blown up in an all-out Tarantino-style ending.
-Before this is “Big Daddy’s” plantation in Tennessee—equally as terrible.
+It's where Django's (played by Jamie Foxx) wife is forced to work, and is eventually blown up in an all-out Tarantino-style ending.
+Before this is "Big Daddy's" plantation in Tennessee—equally as terrible.

 Similarly, whenever a scene takes place on the porch, the background view of the grounds are kept in sight.
 While the white men casually pour drinks and gaze over their property, the slaves toil on down below.